CruxConnect/crux-docs/_discovery/request_connection.md

 ### Request Parameters:

-For the purposes of ease of description, we describe these endpoints as a retailer requesting a connection to a supplier.
+For ease of description, we describe these endpoints as a retailer requesting a connection to a supplier.

 Required: